R4p1/FAN-controler/README.md

-# "FAN-controler"
+# FAN-controler

 ## Overview
-- "This Repository Overview"
+- Design of controller for verification of general-purpose 4-pin fan

 ## Requirement
 ### Development